Canon 1D Mark II N vs Leica SL

 It is notable that the SL offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1D Mark II N does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Travel and landscape photographers will find it useful that the SL has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 1D Mark II N and the SL have been discontinued, but can regularly be found used on eBay.
+Both the 1D Mark II N and the SL have been discontinued, but can regularly be found used on ebay.
 The 1D Mark II N was replaced by the Canon 1D Mark III, while the SL was followed by the Leica SL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D Mark II N Manual (free pdf) or the online Leica SL Manual.
+Further information on the features and operation of the 1D Mark II N and SL can be found, respectively, in the Canon 1D Mark II N Manual (free pdf) or the online Leica SL Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D Mark II N or the Leica SL – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.